mit-ajl-team-9/mit-ajl-9/README.md

 * qc: Quality control checks by board-certified dermatologists (available for a limited subset).
 * ddi_scale: A column used for dataset reconciliation (not relevant to the competition task).

 The dataset contains 21 distinct skin conditions, with clear class imbalances.
 Conditions such as acne vulgaris are overrepresented, while rare conditions have fewer samples, which could impact model performance.

-Skin Tone Representation

 The FitzPatrick scale ranges from 1 (light) to 6 (dark).
 The distribution reveals an underrepresentation of darker skin tones, highlighting the need for fairness-aware modeling techniques.

 ### Preprocessing Approaches
 To prepare the data for model training, the following preprocessing techniques were applied: